codetricity/theta_mjpeg_view/README.md

 # theta_mpeg_viewer

-Viewer for motionJPEG stream from RICOH THETA
+Viewer for motionJPEG stream from RICOH THETA SC2

+Tested with firmware 1.31

 ## Reference